DarkAtra/bfme2-patcher/README.md

 - **game-patcher**:
   The `game-patcher` aims to patch certain aspects of the original game executable to allow proper online gameplay.
-It redirects DNS queries for GameSpy and EA specific hosts to server that are maintained by the community ([t3a:online](https://t3aonline.net/)).
+It redirects DNS queries for GameSpy and EA specific hosts to servers that are maintained by the community ([t3a:online](https://t3aonline.net/)).
 It also disables the games SSL certificate verification so that a connection to the community servers can be established.
 - **map-builder**:
   The `map-builder` is an application that helps with building the `!map.big` archive.
 It adjusts the camera settings for each map, generates the `mapcache.ini`